jasonlam510/FYP/README.md

 3. **S&P 500 Dataset** (1927-2025)
    - File: `sap500.csv`
-   - Description: Contains historical data for S&P 500 companies.
+   - Description: Contains historical data for S&P 500 companies
    - Source: [Kaggle's S&P 500 Historical Data](https://www.kaggle.com/datasets/paveljurke/s-and-p-500-gspc-historical-data/data)

+4. **FRED (Federal Reserve Economic Data)**
+   - Economic indicators and market data
+   - Includes various financial and economic metrics
+   - Automatically fetched and updated through the FRED API
+   - Used for additional market context and feature engineering

-These datasets will be used to train our prediction model, leveraging the rich information contained in financial news articles to identify market-moving events and their potential impact on stock prices.
+These datasets are used to train our prediction models, leveraging the rich information contained in financial news articles and market data to identify market-moving events and their potential impact on stock prices.

 # Archive